 What is Jock Itch and What Causes Jock Itch?

 Anyone who has ever suffered from jock itch will tell you what a nuisance it is.
 It might not quite end your world, but a relentless itching and burning in the nether regions is not something any guy wants to experience.
 Today, gents, you’re going to learn more about jock itch.
 In a Sun Tsu-ian approach, we’re going to get to know the enemy.
-We’ll discover what it is, how it works and how to beat it.
+We’ll discover what it is, how it works, and how to beat it.
 Fear not; it’s an easy war to win if you invest just a few short minutes of reading.

 The Medical Answer

 If you’re in med school, jock itch is called tinea cruris (don’t ask how to pronounce it).
 This is a fungal infection that can target the genitals, the inner thigh, and the butt.
 It likes warm, moist spots on your body, so anything that gets sweaty and stinky under your shorts is a prime target.
 As the name implies, the most common symptom is itching, but we’ll get more into that in a minute.
-What’s worth noting is that jock itch comes from the same fungus as athlete’s foot (tinea pedis), so the symptoms, treatments, and everything else are similar.
+What’s worth noting is that jock itch comes from the same fungus as athlete’s foot (tinea pedis), so the symptoms, treatments, and everything else is similar.
 Since we’re getting medical, you can see that the first word in the medical names for these conditions is the same.
 That refers to the infection.
 The second name describes where the infection occurs.
 To really get into the nuts and bolts, there are alternative causes of what many would still call jock itch, but they are pretty uncommon.
 We're mostly going to skip the obscure stuff and stick to dealing with the normal fungus for today's discussion.

 How to Recognize Jock Itch